odoran/asgn5/README.md

      I want to change the keyword “expert” to be “report” so that it makes sense in the context of the application.

      Implementation Step:
-     This step will involve replacing the word “expert” in the “queries” map to “report”.
+     This will involve replacing the word “expert” in the “queries” map to “report”.

 2. Update the string that the wait time reporter can submit

      Motivation:
+     To report, you will submit the line you are waiting on and the specific time for that line.

-     To report the line you are waiting on, the reporter can not only accept the topic which will be the line name, but will also have to accept a string that tells the specific wait time.
+     "report [line name] [wait time]".
+This structure is similar to the original application because the reporter can not only accept the topic which will be the line name, but will also have to accept a string that tells the specific wait time.
 This means that the answer to anyone asking the wait time
      for that specific line will be saved automatically.

      Implementation Step:
-     This step will involve automatically saving the wait time, and concatenating it to the timestamp and its closing time as the “answer” set in the function answer-question.
-Therefore, I will have to update and simplify this function
+     This will updating the format of how information from reporters is parsed.
+Right now, the format is "report [topic]", where the topic can be the specific line.
+However, in addition to the line, the reporter has to record the wait time.
+As a result, this string needs to be updated to be sent and received as "report [topic] [time]".

 3. Create the “answer” that is sent to the user who asked of the wait time